AnuragRSimha/Espion/README.md

 # Espion: A Mini-Keylogger
 ![Espion: A Mini-Keylogger](https://i.ibb.co/VQr8J8S/Logo.jpg)
+## WARNING
+The use of this tool is strictly for only benevolent or educational purposes.
+Any malevolent intention or misuse of Espion could certainly put your life at risk.
+Henceforth, use this tool cautiously.
 ## Introduction
 Espion (Spy in French) is a bijou keylogger tool to capture any key that the user on a target machine presses on his/her keyboard.
 Espion supports 1:M connection.
 1:M is a notation for one server and many clients.
 ## Using Espion